How to Structure Python IaC Projects for Scale

 How do I prevent state drift when scaling Python IaC across multiple AWS accounts?

 Implement centralized remote state with DynamoDB locking.
 Enforce read-only IAM roles for preview stages.
-Schedule automated pulumi preview --diff or cdktf diff jobs with Slack/PagerDuty routing.
+Schedule automated pulumi preview --diff --expect-no-changes or cdktf diff jobs with Slack/PagerDuty routing.
 Parse drift JSON to trigger automated remediation workflows.

 What is the safest rollback procedure for a failed Python IaC deployment?